wso2/docs-apk/en/docs/develop-and-deploy-api/api-definition-endpoint/api-definition-endpoint.md

 ## Before you begin

-You can use the apk-conf file which is created in [Create an API](../../get-started/quick-start-guide.md) documentation and save this content into a file named `EmployeeServiceEndpoints.apk-conf`.
+You can use the apk-conf file which is created in <a href="../../../get-started/quick-start-guide" target="_blank">Create an API</a> documentation and save this content into a file named `EmployeeServiceEndpoints.apk-conf`.

 Sample content before the modification is shown below.